Directors / Charlie Bean, Paul Fisher and Bob Logan (Feature Film Debuts)

 The second spin-off in the growing Lego film series features many of the same materials that were used in constructing exceptionally solid entertainment in previous Lego worlds, yet have produced a feebler finished product in THE LEGO NINJAGO MOVIE.

 In total, nine story and screenplay writers (some of which are from the previous Lego movies) have gathered to create THE LEGO NINJAGO MOVIE, which is the highest number of contributors in this filmmaking department in any Lego movie so far.
 Somehow, their combined efforts aren’t enough to make what is a distinctly familiar plot on paper, to be written with a maintained level of creativity that both previous Lego films were so abundant with.
 For instance, this animated family film is equipped with the same variety of comedy that worked a treat previously, albeit at a much less frequent occurrence in Ninjago.
 Instead, the less than exciting computer generated action sequences are licensed to fulfil greater screen time, which result in a rapidly tiring ability for THE LEGO NINJAGO MOVIE to entertain an all-ages crowd.
 There are moments throughout this animated action-comedy where it displays the wittiness in writing, storytelling and characterisation we’ve now learnt to expect from a Lego movie.
 Though this time around, those moments are fleeting only.

 Trailer / THE LEGO NINJAGO MOVIE

-Moviedoc thanks Sharmill Films for the invite to the screening of this film..
+Moviedoc thanks Roadshow Films and Village Cinemas, Jam Factory for the invite to this film screening.

 Review by Moviedoc / “LIKE” on Facebook – Moviedoc